Bryan-Bennett Library

 This one hour long program is designed to encourage a love of reading in the very young.
 Children and caregivers are encouraged to join in ten minutes of play then transition to the story carpet for 45-50 minutes of reading, rhymes, songs, and sharing.
 Children will leave with a brown bag of cookies and a sticker.

 Preschool Story Time will meet in the Davenport Room each Friday at 10.
 This hour-long program is designed for preschoolers and their favorite caregivers.
-Fall story times begin on September 6 and continues through November 22.

 Leather Apron Club